Alsophila cunninghamii: Taxonomy

 Plants from New Caledonia known as Alsophila stelligera may represent the same species.

 In the wild, A. cunninghamii hybridises with Alsophila australis to form the fertile hybrid Alsophila × marcescens.

+Cultivation and uses

-To do well in cultivation, A. cunninghamii requires moisture.
-Rich humus is a good growing medium.
+In cultivation, A. cunninghamii requires a high-moisture environment and performs best in a growing medium of rich humus.
 Plants should be protected from the wind.
+Brownseynoted that it has a lower tolerance for drought than other related species.